wandb/weave/docs/docs/tutorial-tracing_1.md

         messages=[
             {
                 "role": "system",
-                "content": """Extract any dinorsaur names, their commonly-used, \
-  names and whether it is a herbivore or carnivore in JSON format."""
+                "content": """In JSON format extract a list of `dinosaurs`, with their `name`, their `common_name`, and whether its `diet` is a herbivore or carnivore""" },
-            },
             {
                 "role": "user",